Best Medicare Advantage Plans in California (2026)

 WHY CHOOSE AN HMO PLAN?

-HMO plans require you to choose a primary care physician and get referrals for specialist visits, but usually cost less than other plan types.
-Choose an HMO if you're comfortable with a smaller provider network and want to minimize your monthly premiums and out-of-pocket costs.
+HMO plans require you to choose a primary care physician and get referrals for specialist visits, but cost less than other plan types.
+Choose an HMO if you prefer a smaller provider network and want lower monthly premiums and out-of-pocket costs.

 Best HMO-POS Medicare Advantage Plans in California

-Five providers offer 47 HMO-POS Medicare Advantage plans in California, and more than half are available at $0 monthly premium.
-Maximum out-of-pocket costs average $2,762, starting as low as $299 and reaching up to $7,550.
-Quality remains strong across HMO-POS options in the state, where 30 plans earn 4.0 CMS star ratings and 17 plans earn 3.0 stars.
+Five providers offer 47 HMO-POS Medicare Advantage plans in California, and more than half cost $0 monthly.
+Maximum out-of-pocket costs average $2,762 and range from $299 to $7,550.
+Thirty plans earn 4 CMS star ratings, and 17 plans earn 3 stars.

-Alignment Health Plan leads California's HMO-POS Medicare Advantage options with a MoneyGeek score of 4.8, offering 1 plan with a 4-star CMS rating, no monthly premium and an average maximum out-of-pocket cost of $998.
-Aetna ranks second with a MoneyGeek score of 4.29 across 7 plans featuring a $10 average monthly premium, a $1,594 MOOP and a 3-star CMS rating.
-Anthem takes third place with a MoneyGeek score of 4.14, providing nine plans at no monthly premium but with a higher MOOP averaging $2,674, while UnitedHealthcare offers the most plan variety with 29 options and a 4-star CMS rating but charges an average $34 monthly premium with a $3,327 MOOP.
+Alignment Health Plan ranks first for HMO-POS Medicare Advantage coverage in California with a MoneyGeek score of 4.8.
+Alignment offers one plan with a 4-star CMS rating, no monthly premium and a $998 maximum out-of-pocket cost.
+Aetna scores 4.29 across seven plans with a $10 average monthly premium, a $1,594 MOOP and a 3-star CMS rating.
+Anthem earns a 4.14 score with nine plans at no monthly premium and a $2,674 average MOOP.
+UnitedHealthcare offers 29 plans with a 4-star CMS rating, a $34 average monthly premium and a $3,327 MOOP.

 Alignment Health Plan4.00$0$99814.80